-Generally, each construction project is unique and therefore there is no one systematic approach to estimating emissions associated with construction.
-Recognizing the uniqueness of every construction project, the preferred Air Force method is to separate construction into typical phases that result in quantifiable emissions.
+Generally, each construction project is unique; therefore, there is no one systematic approach to estimating emissions associated with construction.
+Because of this uniqueness, the preferred Air Force method is to separate construction into typical phases that result in quantifiable emissions.
 Construction operations may be classified as having six phases: